mforets/LGG/README.md

 # set time discretization
 tau = 1e-2
 ```
-Let's perform the reachability computation and plot the result (see Fig. above):
+Let's perform the reachability computation and plot it (the result is the figure above):

 ```python
 # compute reachability flowpipe